kubevela/kubevela/README.md

 ## Features

 **Application Centric** - Leveraging Open Application Model (OAM), KubeVela introduces consistent yet higher level API to capture a full deployment of microservices on top of hybrid environments.
 Placement strategy and patch, traffic shifting and rolling update are all declared at application level.
-No infrastructure level concern, no federated types, simply deploy.
+No infrastructure level concern, simply deploy.

-**Natively Extensible** - Unlike traditional PaaS systems, application management capabilities in KubeVela (e.g. workload types, operational behaviors, and cloud services) are built as reusable [CUE](https://github.com/cuelang/cue) and/or [Helm](https://helm.sh/) components and exposed to users as self-service API.
-When users' needs grow, these capabilities can naturally expand in programmable approach.
+**Natively Extensible** - KubeVela uses [CUE](https://github.com/cuelang/cue) to glue capabilities (e.g. workload types, operational behaviors, and cloud services) provided by runtime infrastructure and expose them to users via self-service API.
+When users' needs grow, these API can naturally expand in programmable approach.
 No restriction, fully flexible.

-**Runtime Agnostic** - KubeVela has no requirement on runtime.
-It uses Kubernetes as control plane to deploy (and manage) diverse workload types such as container, cloud functions, databases, or even EC2 instances across hybrid environments.
-Also, this makes KubeVela seamlessly work with any Kubernetes compatible CI/CD or GitOps tools via declarative API.
+**Runtime Agnostic** - KubeVela is built with Kubernetes as control plane but adaptable to any runtime as data-plane.
+It can deploy (and manage) diverse workload types such as container, cloud functions, databases, or even EC2 instances across hybrid environments.
+Also, this means KubeVela seamlessly works with any Kubernetes compatible CI/CD or GitOps tools via declarative API.

 ## Getting Started